GerritCodeReview/docker-gerrit/README.md

   cache-volume:
 ```

 Run ```docker-compose up``` to trigger the build and execution of your custom Gerrit docker setup.

+Note that the path `/var/gerrit/etc` may also be externally-mounted.
+If this is done, then
+the config file `/var/gerrit/etc/gerrit.config` initialized by the Gerrit deb/rpm
+package inside the container will no longer be available.
+If gerrit does not find an existing
+`gerrit.config` file under the externally-mounted path, then it generates a new one.
+Note that the
+newly generated config file does not provide the same first-run behaviour as the one from the
+deb/rpm package (the out-of-the-box plugin is not configured, and the introductory screen of
+the plugin-manager will not appear).

 ## Environment variables